 FRIENDS AND FAMILY TRIBUTES

-Kris has been the ultimate of dog angels in our area.
-As of now Kris has lost three dogs in the past year due to cancer and I just wanted people to know how much she loves these dogs and cares for them.
-Every time she loses a dog, it is hard it know what to say to her except THANK YOU.
+Kris has been the ultimate dog angel in our area.
+As of now, Kris has lost three dogs in the past year due to cancer and I just wanted people to know how much she loves these dogs and cares for them.
+Every time she loses a dog, it is hard it knows what to say to her except THANK YOU.

 "In honor of my fabulous big sister, Pat Lynch, and for all the Goldens whose lives are safe and warm during this holiday season and throughout the year because of her talents and huge heart in creating the NGRR calendar each year.
 Her Wheaten nieces and I love her so much for everything that she does for NGRR."